 Supervisory Board's report

-The 2020 annual financial statement was drafted by the Board of Directors, reviewed by external auditor Deloitte, and discussed together with our own accountant.
+The 2021 annual financial statement was drafted by the Board of Directors, reviewed by external auditor Deloitte, and discussed together with our own accountant.
 Based on the internal assessment, we support the Board of Directors’ profit appropriation proposal.
-We propose that the AGM adopt the 2020 financial statement and discharge the Board of Directors from liability for its management and policy and the RvC for its supervisory duties.
+We recommend that the Annual General Meeting adopt the annual financial statement and discharge the Board of Directors from liability for its management and policy and the RvC for its supervisory duties.